cisco-en-programmability/dnacenter_reports_operations/README.md

 **Usage**

-The "flask_receiver.py" will receive the Cisco DNA Center Client Detail report.
+The "flask_receiver.py" will receive the Cisco DNA Center report notifications.

-It will save the report to a file and collect additional information about each client included in the report.
+It will save the report to a file.

  This sample code is for proof of concepts and labs